gaokanxu/lumos/docs/src/cli/wallets/hardware/ledger.md

 After approving the transaction on your device, the program will display the transaction signature, and wait for the maximum number of confirmations (32) before returning.
-This only takes a few seconds, and then the transaction is finalized on the Solana network.
-You can view details of this or any other transaction by going to the Transaction tab in the [Explorer](https://explorer.solana.com/transactions) and paste in the transaction signature.
+This only takes a few seconds, and then the transaction is finalized on the Lumos network.
+You can view details of this or any other transaction by going to the Transaction tab in the [Explorer](https://explorer.lumos.com/transactions) and paste in the transaction signature.

 ## Advanced Operations